Human Cultures | Information Literacy Assessment Workshop 2018

 Student work will be reviewed with faculty-developed rubrics:

 - General Goal 10: Life Sciences

 - General Goal 11: Physical Sciences

-These rubrics were developed during the summer of 2017.
+These rubrics will be developed during the summer of 2018.
 If you are interested in participating in the Summer 2018 Rubric Development Workshop, email JuliaCottrell@MissouriState.edu.

 Formerly known as the Quality Initiative Project